akshatasProjects/JS-Algo-freeCodeCamp/JS-ToDo-LocalStorage/steps.md

 Create two button elements with the type attribute set to button and the class attribute set to btn.
 Set the text of the first button to Edit and the text of the second button to Delete.

+17. Inside the reset function, set each value of titleInput, dateInput, descriptionInput to an empty string.

+Also, use classList to toggle the class hidden on the taskForm and set currentTask to an empty object.
+That's because at this point, currentTask will be filled with the task the user might have added.

+18. You should display the Cancel and Discard buttons to the user only if there is some text present in the input fields.

+To begin, within the closeTaskFormBtn event listener, create a formInputsContainValues variable to check if there is a value in the titleInput field or the dateInput field or the descriptionInput field.

+19. Create an if statement to check if formInputsContainValues is true.
+If formInputsContainValues is true, indicating that there are changes, use the showModal() method on confirmCloseDialog.
+Otherwise, if there are no changes, call the reset() function to clear the input fields and hide the form modal.

+20. You can enhance code readability and maintainability by refactoring the submit event listener into two separate functions.
+The first function can be used to add the input values to taskData, while the second function can be responsible for adding the tasks to the DOM.

+Use arrow syntax to create an addOrUpdateTask function.
+Then move the dataArrIndex variable, the taskObj object, and the if statement into the addOrUpdateTask function.

 ### Notes

 - What is localStorage?